Is there any relation between cholesterol and chronic kidney disease (CKD)?

 other forms of vessel narrowing diseases.

-People with CKD may have some added risk factors that lead to heart disease:
+People with CKD may have some added risk factors that lead to heart

 large calcium intake from diet or medication